 The light was slapped from my hand.
 The magical blow knocked me on my ass and I was bathed in darkness.
 Again.

+I jumped up from the ground.
 “You piece of shit!”
 I stomped around in a circle.
 “You’re so fucking scared of me you won’t show yourself and you won’t even let me have any light?
 You’re pathetic!”
 Spit flew out of my mouth as I shouted.
 My breath heaved.
 Fur rippled on my arms again, but I wasn’t ready to be a wolf.
-There was nothing to fight, at least not yet.
-I was going to have to rely on my magic to get myself out of this place.
+She couldn’t help me here.
+Not yet.

-By the time the last echoing remnants of “pathetic” hit my ears, the wolf was under control.
+By the time the last echoing remnants of “pathetic” hit my ears, my wolf was under control.

 My heart picked up its pace.
-It was like a whisper on the wind.
+The sound was like a whisper on the wind.

 My jaw cracked as I clenched my teeth.

-Its evil magic dripped along my skin and everything in me screamed to run away.
+Everything in me screamed to keeping running until I couldn’t run anymore.
+And then I was going to have to run some more.
 I didn’t want to see this thing’s face.
 I never wanted to see whatever that was.
 I only wanted to get out.
 Away.
 Now.

 My breath came in pants as the panic that I’d been holding back ripped free.
-I hadn’t reached for Dastien yet, but I did now.
+I hadn’t reached for Dastien yet because I wasn’t sure the fragile connection would hold, but I reached now.
 I grasped the tiny little thread of our bond and screamed, Dastien!
 Get me out of here!
-I shoved the words through the bond, hoping that by some miracle he’d be able to hear me and do something about it.
+I shoved the words through the bond, hoping that by some miracle he’d hear me and be able to do something about it.

 I’d forgotten that.
 In my panicked run, I’d forgotten who I was.